Varadharaja Perumal Temple, Kanchipuram: Architecture

 Hastagiri has murals of the late Vijayanagara empire on the ceiling.
 Another significant features of the temple are beautifully carved lizards and gilded with gold, over the sanctum.
 The vimana over the sanctum of Varadharaja Swami is called Punyakoti Vimanam and the one over Perundevi Thayar shrine is called Kalyana Koti Vimanam.

 Apart from the main stone idol, the temple has the wooden image of Varadharajaswamy made of Atthi or the fig tree and preserved under water in a secret chamber.
 It is brought out for worship once every 40 years.
 The festivities last 48 days after which it is immersed in the water and stored for the next 40 years.
 It is believed that there is a heavy downpour after the idol is immersed to fill the tank.
 The presiding deity is a 10 ft tall idol made of granite in standing posture, while Thayar is a 4 ft image in sitting posture.
 There is a shrine of Narasimha on the hillock.
 The origin of the mask of Narasimha is mysterious and believed to possess inexplicable powers.

 In the second precinct downstairs contains four shrines, of which the important one is of Malayala Nachiar (Kerala consort), presumably built during the Chera kings in the early 14th century.
 There are images of Alvars and Ramanuja in the second precinct.

 The third precinct has the shrine of Goddess Perundevi Thayar; it is customary for devotees to visit the shrine first before visiting the main Perumal shrine.
 There are four small pillared halls, identical in structure, called Thulabara Mandapas built during the 1532 for a ceremony of Achyutaraya of the Vijayanagara Empire.

 The seven precincts are called Pradakshina Padha, Hastagiri Pradakshana, Madapalli Pragara, Alavandar Pragara, and Alvar Thiruveedhi.
 The Alavandar Pragara houses lot of shrines of the temple.
 The temple has two towers on the eastern and western sides, which are 180 ft and 160 ft tall respectively.
 There is a hundred pillared hall, which has ornate carvings, notable of which being a stone chain.
 The temple car is believed to have been donated by Krishnadevaraya in 1517 CE.
 There are paintings in the temple commissioned during the 16th century during the rule of Vijayanagara kings.

 There is a shrine of Chakratalvar on the eastern side of the temple tank.
+This is biggest chakrathazhvar in India.
 The image of Chakratalvar (Sudarshana) in the temple is depicted with six hands.
 There festival image of the temple has seven different images of Sudarshana depicted within the same chakra.
 There are two entrances to the shrine as the two images are considered to be separate.
 The shrine is believed to have been constructed during the time of Kulothunga III during 1191 CE by Ilavalagan Kalingarayan of Nettur as seen from the inscriptions in the temple.
 The later additions are presumably made by the Vijayanagara Empire during the 13th or early part of 14th century.
 The kings also added pillared columns in the leading hall sculpted with figures from Ramayana and various forms of Vishnu.